AntonIVT/Optimization/README.md

 return_cmp:
     ret
 ```
 And as you can see I compare string by 8 bytes, because on previous step I've changed dictionary format.
-So that's why it's a little fast than standart *strcmp*:
+So that's why it's a little faster than standart *strcmp*:

 ![Vtune5](https://github.com/AntonIVT/Optimization/blob/main/images/Vtune5.png)
 <p align="center"> <i> Figure 7 </i> </p>